MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-income-documents.md

 > [!NOTE]
 > The OCR feature is provided by external providers.
 Choose a service package that is appropriate for your organisation and/or country/region.
 Find services compatible with [!INCLUDE[prod_short](includes/prod_short.md)] and details on available features at [AppSource.microsoft.com](https://go.microsoft.com/fwlink/?linkid=2081646).

-For example, when you receive an invoice in PDF format from your supplier, you can send it to the OCR service from the **Incoming Documents** page.
+For example, when you receive an invoice in PDF format from your vendor, you can send it to the OCR service from the **Incoming Documents** page.
 Alternatively, some OCR providers offer the option of processing files forwarded to a dedicated email address, which then automatically creates a related incoming document record.
-After some seconds, you receive the file back from the OCR service as an electronic invoice that can be converted to a purchase invoice for the supplier.
+After some seconds, you receive the file back from the OCR service as an electronic invoice that can be converted to a purchase invoice for the vendor.

 > [!TIP]
 > Create incoming document records in [!INCLUDE[prod_short](includes/prod_short.md)] directly from emails sent by vendors using the Outlook add-in.
 For more information, see [Use Business Central as your Business Inbox in Outlook](work-outlook-addin.md).